National Centre for the Performing Arts (China): Performance and other venues

 The music hall is fresh and elegant, suitable for playing massive symphonies, folk music, and can hold various concerts with 1859 seats (including stand seats).
-The music hall has the largest organ in the country, which can meet the needs of multiple genres works.
+The music hall has the largest organ in the country, which can meet the needs of multiple genres of works.
 Also, the digital wall, the abstract embossed ceiling with modern aesthetics, the GRC wall surface, the turtleback soundboard, and other designs can make the sound spread evenly and gently, making the music hall realize the combination of architectural aesthetics and acoustic aesthetics.